Welcome to Start School Later

 for Public Safety and Health?

-and SUPPORTS Permanent Standard Time instead.
+and supports Permanent Standard Time.

 Start School Later and many medical organizations and public health experts concur, based on medical research,